oktetlabs/test-environment/doc/sphinx/pages/group_confapi.rst

 .. image:: /static/image/ten_conf_get_instance_sync.png
 	:alt: Sequence of events caused by cfg_get_instance_sync() call

-Please note that you should use synced calls only if you are sure that object instance values can change in the backgroud, otherwise it is better to use non-synced calls in order to minimize data exchange between :ref:`Configurator <doxid-group__te__engine__conf>` and te_agents.
+Please note that you should use synced calls only if you are sure that object instance values can change in the backgroud, otherwise it is better to use non-synced calls in order to minimize data exchange between :ref:`Configurator <doxid-group__te__engine__conf>` and Test Agents.

 Please note that you can also do set operation in :ref:`Configurator <doxid-group__te__engine__conf>` configuration file.